addufres/question-dump/README.md

 basic logic for firebase connection for login and post crud

-## WHAT WORKS
+## Current logic point

-register users works with firebase authentication WOO FREAKIN HOO did it on mah own bitches!!!!
+register users works with firebase authentication login is finicky

+create posts works

+## Current Backend

+users and posts persist with authentication and p/c relationships